- Contact lens fitting for all prescriptions

 - Bespoke lenses for complex prescriptions or eye disease

-Contact lenses are a fantastic alternative to spectacles, particularly for activities such as sport.
+Contact lenses are a fantastic alternative to spectacles, particularly for activities such as sport, work or social activities.
 With recent advances in design technology, contact lenses are now more comfortable, easier to care for and are more affordable.

-Most people can successfully wear contact lenses, and with the range of frequent replacement lenses now available they can be considered an affordable accessory for times when your glasses might not be practical.
+Most people can successfully wear contact lenses.
+The most common type of contact lenses are daily disposable lenses which are worn once and discarded; no cleaning or disinfection required.
+These are available in most prescriptions including astigmatism and multifocal corrections.
 Contact lenses can be successfully alternated with glasses, and most wearers will work out a balance that suits their lifestyle without compromising day to day vision comfort.